 Jump to:

 When it comes to hot dog toppings, honestly, anything goes.
 There are countless flavor options and the ingredients you can include on your hot dog is endless.
-One great way for you and your guests to customize their very own hot dog is to serve a hot dog bar.
+So here are some ideas for your hot dog bar.

 - sprouts